University of Technology Sydney

 Criteria:

-NOTE that a student who submits a report that is detected to contain fabricated or plagiarised work (copied from another student, re-submission of previously submitted work in any form, the internet or other source) or who has clearly allowed another student to copy their work will be penalized according to university rules.
-Such action may result in a zero mark for the report, which would ultimately result in a fail for the subject.
+(1) A student who submits a report that is detected to contain fabricated work (report is on a topic other than the experiment conducted during pracs 1-4) or plagiarised work (copied from another student or re-submission of previously submitted work in any form, including your own report from a previous unit and reports found on the internet or some other source), or who has clearly allowed another student to copy their work, will be penalized according to university rules.
+Such action may result in a zero mark for the report.

 Intent: